Here's a breakdown of what Unito's Excel integration can't do yet — and a few other considerations.

 To use this integration, you’ll need to install the Unito add-in for Excel.
 Add-ins let you do more with your spreadsheets, and you need to install this for Unito to work.

-Start by going to the top of your spreadsheet.
-Click on Insert, then Office Add-ins.
+- Start by going to the top of your spreadsheet.
+Click on File, then Get Add-ins.

-Then find the Unito Add-in and click install.
-Before you start syncing your spreadsheet to other tools, you’ll want to open the Unito add-in through the home menu by clicking on it.
+Before you start syncing your spreadsheet to other tools, you’ll want to open the Unito add-in through the home menu.

 What happens if I manually delete a synced Microsoft Excel row?